muhammadLkoumy/todo/README.md

 # Todo App
-## Used to add tasks by using local database "sqf-lite"
+## Built to add tasks by using local database "sqf-lite"

 <img src="screenshots/one.jpg" width = "400"> <img src="screenshots/two.jpg" width = "400">
 ### Three screens New, Done and Archived tasks